Transfer Credit Process

 How transfer credit decisions are made

-Course equivalency is determined by the academic unit responsible for each respective subject area.
-This is done by comparing the course and transcript information available for each student with existing Memorial University courses in that subject area.
-The process is co-ordinated by the Office of the Registrar.
+Course equivalency is determined by the academic unit responsible for the subject area.
+This is done by comparing the course and transcript information provided with existing Memorial University courses in that subject area.
+The process is co-ordinated by the Registrar's Office.

 A number of courses from many recognized post-secondary institutions have already been evaluated for equivalency with Memorial University courses.
-Where precedents exist, transfer credit can be awarded by the Office of the Registrar when the student's transcript is received.
+Where precedents exist, transfer credit can be awarded by the Registrar's Office when the student's transcript is received.

 How credit is awarded